 With the guidance of MHP, participating Native communities build teams that convene leaders from across sectors to identify and tackle a project that addresses a pressing need in their community.
 Over 18 months, these teams participate in MHP-facilitated trainings and meet regularly to create a project plan — and receive individualized guidance from an MHP staff member throughout the process.
 Past projects include building a supportive housing complex, creating a center for workforce development, and updating a land use plan.

-Travel, lodging, and food costs provided!
+Lodging, and food costs provided!

 Key Components of the Native Community Development Institute